 You should rank all applicants who are acceptable for each program.
 For example, if there are 10 applicants for one position at your program and you determine from your evaluations that 9 of the 10 applicants would be acceptable, you should rank all 9 applicants on your Rank Order List in order of your preference.
 Applicants generally apply to and rank several programs, and therefore Program Coordinators who do not list all acceptable applicants for each program may not fill all their positions.
 By submitting a longer list of applicants, you may reduce the likelihood of being left with unfilled positions.

 Each program will be matched with the most preferred applicant(s) on its list who have ranked that program and who are not matched with programs they prefer.

 Programs that rank fewer applicants than the number of positions available (e.g., 2 applicants ranked for 3 available positions) will, by definition, have one or more unfilled positions in the Match.
 Similarly, programs that rank the same number of applicants as positions available (e.g., 3 applicants ranked for 3 positions) run a very high risk of having one or more unfilled positions in the Match.

 Do not rank any applicant who is not acceptable for a program, even if the program has unfilled positions after the Match.
-As noted in the Program Protocols, the results of the Match are binding; you must accept the applicant(s) matched to your program(s).
-If you do not honor your Match commitment, or violate any of the protocols, ASCO will initiate its Violations Review Process.
-Programs found to have violated the Protocols face penalties.
+As noted in the Program Agreement, the results of ORMatch are binding; you must accept the applicant(s) matched to your program(s).
+If you do not honor your Match commitment, or violate any of the rules, ASCO will initiate its Violations Review Process.